AqramJR/URTab/README.md

-# URTab: A Customizable New Tab Page for Brave Browser
+# URTab: A Customizable New Tab Page for Brave/Chrome Browser

 URTab is a Brave/Chrome browser extension that enhances the new tab experience with customizable animated backgrounds, a live clock, and user-friendly settings.